isabellegan/isabellegan/README.md

 ## About Me
 Bridging the intersection of systems and creativity—where data informs decisions, and design shapes experiences.
-Background in strategy consulting and early-stage venture capital.
+Background in strategy consulting, venture capital, and product.

 #### Beyond work, I’m…
 🌎 An adventurer at heart: Living in Toronto, Montréal, and Singapore sparked my love for travel and learning new languages